aureliowozhiak/aureliowozhiak/README.md

 Here is a summary of my skills, projects and studies:

-- 💻 I’m currently working as an Improvement Analyst | Business Rules & System Analyst at EBANX
+- 💻 I’m currently working as an Data Analyst

 - 💬 Ask me about math, data science, games and more 😄